 So, let’s start here with part 1 of digital transformation in manufacturing.

 If you were to list the benefits of digital transformation in manufacturing without categorizing the most targeted areas, it would probably be a book already.
 So, here are the 5 main areas that this transformation has touched on.

 Tools such as 3D printing and augmented reality, combined with the power of behavioral data derived from users in real time have allowed design and development processes to be much faster and better informed.

 In fact, it’s now possible to streamline production with very little to no downtime because of the capability brought forth by connected machines that give vital maintenance data used in optimizing output and preventing malfunctions.

-Currently, the digitalization of manufacturing has allowed monitoring of production parameters using high-definition sensors that are set along the entire production line process.
+Currently, digital transformation in manufacturing has allowed monitoring of production parameters using high-definition sensors that are set along the entire production line process.

 It’s also possible to automatically determine the root causes of defects and predict waste-related issues early enough before they happen.
 This is made possible through the introduction of machine learning algorithms that are applied to the production data, a move that’s sometimes referred to as Quality 4.0.

 Today, it’s possible to identify and predict new cost reduction opportunities by capturing and analyzing data throughout the stages of the manufacturing process, including logistics and transportation, production line and machine data.

 As such and with IIoT, better management of inventories can be achieved which consequently allows demand to be met in a more accurate manner.
 The high level of flexibility brought about by machines creates the ability to quickly change between products.